What is a Candidate Value Proposition (CVP)?

 By July 2020, 1.48 million people in the US had filed for unemployment for the first time.
 And nearly 200,000 people in the UK were made redundant within the first four months of the pandemic.

 Unfortunately, many businesses are low balling salaries and treating prospects poorly because they can.
 People are desperate for jobs and they’ll do anything to get one.
-But many businesses can’t afford the same salaries as before or think they don’t need to worry about how they look to prospects as people are desperate.
+But many businesses can’t afford the same salaries as before and have the impression that they hold all the cards.

 However, think back to that candidate at the beginning of this post.